 WHO ARE WE?
 Where Did We Come From?
 A history

-We are celebrating our 200th Anniversary Year as a church—and the oldest institution in Whitman.
-On November 4th, 1806, a congregation was gathered and it was organized officially on August 19th, 1807, and the building was built that year and dedicated on June 1st, 1808, the day the first pastor, The Rev. Daniel Thomas, was ordained.
+We celebrated our 200th Anniversary Year as a church—the oldest institution in Whitman—on November 4th, 2006.
+On that day in 1806, a congregation was gathered and it was organized officially on August 19th, 1807, and the building was built that year and dedicated on June 1st, 1808, the day the first pastor, The Rev. Daniel Thomas, was ordained.

 We have a rich tradition, but we are not locked into the past—we are forward-looking.
 Last fall, members shared dreams about buildings and grounds; this year they are sharing dreams about future ministries in the church, in the community, in our nation, and in God’s world.